Amazon S3 buckets: a full guide on what are they for, how to use them

 How much does it cost?

 S3 bucket costs vary depending on the amount and the size of objects you’re storing.
 Storage duration and bucket class also matter.
-The Standard class is the most expensive, at $0.023 per GB per month.
+The Standard class is the most expensive, at $0.023 per GB for the first 50 TB/month.

 Other classes are cheaper, but they have downsides and specific use conditions.
-Glacier Deep Archive is the cheapest at $0.00099.
+Glacier Deep Archive is the cheapest at $0.00099 per GB stored per month.
 It limits data access to just once or twice a year.
 There’s also a paid, inexpensive option ($0.0025 per 1.000 objects) to choose optimal classes automatically.

 How to create your first Amazon S3 bucket